 When practicing this every day, try to experiment with your puppy.
 Say the command without the hand and see what he’ll do.
 Most of the puppies at this point will sit without your hand guiding them.

 But don’t worry if it’s not happening with you and your puppy.
 Everyone has their own pace, don’t rush it.
 It’s better to do it slowly and steadily than fast and without the results.

-- Work on socialization – invite your family and friends to get to know your new family member.
-Your dog will meet new people all the time when he’s older, so the positive association with strangers is important for your puppy
+4. Work on socialization – invite your family and friends to get to know your new family member.
+Your dog will meet new people all the time when he’s older, so positive association with strangers is important for your puppy

-- Continue on socialization – introduce the puppy to new people and positive, calm dogs post-vaccination.
+5. Continue on socialization – introduce the puppy to new people and positive, calm dogs post-vaccination

-- If you want to teach your dog to be completely calm when touching his paws, ears, tail, teach your dog to be calm.
-It helps for the grooming and vet appointments too
+6. If you want to teach your dog to be completely calm when touching his paws, ears, and tail, teach your dog to be calm.
+It helps with grooming and vet appointments too

 There are many ways you can teach your dog to relax.
-Crating dog is one of them, but one interesting command that I learned recently is To Lay On His Side.
+Firstly, you can create your dog, and secondly, one interesting command that I learned recently is To Lay On His Side.

-It’s a great position for full body check, for clipping his nails or whatever you need to do for your dog.
+It’s a great position for a full body check, for clipping his nails, or whatever you need to do for your dog.

 When your dog has mastered this command you can start to add touching his paws, mouth and whatever you feel is necessary to touch, and of course, rewarding him for staying calm and allowing you to do everything you want.